AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-03-FractionalCalculus.md

 ## Abstract

 Resources concerning alpha stable L'evy distributions are provided with consideration of associated fractional operators and their calculus.
-Several domains of theoretical physics are considered from a fractional perspective.
+Several domains of classical and quantum physics are then considered from a fractional perspective.

 **To be continued ...**